If you follow the news from Apple you may have heard that the latest iOS 11 introduces new image and video formats.

 More specifically, videos in H.264 (MPEG-4 AVC) are replaced by H.265(HEVC) and photos in JPEG are replaced by the HEIF format.

 Files in HEIF format have the extension “.heic” and contain HEVC encoded photos.
 In a nutshell, a HEIF file is more or less like a single frame encoded H.265 video.
-Here there is a nice introduction.
-And, if you want to go more in depth, here there is some more technical documentation.
+If you want to go more in depth, here is some more technical documentation.

 For people like us, that have been working for years on image authenticity exploiting the various characteristics of the JPEG formats and various effects which happen when you resave a JPEG into another JPEG, this is pretty big – and somewhat worrying – news.